BC workhouse edit

 Story:

 Sidney Frederick Gray was born in 1892 in Shaftesbury, Dorset, and baptised at St. James' Church, Shaftesbury on 25th December 1892.
 He was the son of Thomas John Gray, a Carter, and Elizabeth Gray née Gumbleton.
 Sidney's father had died in 1900 and by 1901 the family were living in the Shaftesbury Workhouse in Breach Lane.
 Elizabeth was described as a “Washerwoman and Inmate of the Workhouse”.
 By 1911 Sidney was single and working as a House Servant in Portland Place in London whilst his mother was still in the workhouse.
 He enlisted in Salisbury as a Private with the 5th Battalion of the Dorsetshire Regiment (Service No. 10661).
-He served in Mesopotamia and was awarded the Victory, British War Medals as well as the 1915 Star.
-He died at Gallipoli, Turkey, on 27th August 1915.
-His name appears on the Helles Memorial, Turkey, (Panel 137 to 140).
+He served in the Balkans from 11 Jul 1915 and was awarded the Victory and British War Medals as well as the 1915 Star.
+(NB The medals were returned to his Regiment as they could not be delivered.)
+He died at Gallipoli, Turkey, on 27th August 1915 just over a month since he arrived in the field.
+His name appears on the Helles Memorial, Turkey, (Panel 137 to 140) and also on the War Memorial at St. James's Church, Shaftesbury.

 Images: